toltalchaos/shop-os/README.md

 6. Proceed to checkout
 7. View invoice and fill out the form
 8. Submit the order
-9. Order number is generated and order is saved
+9. Order number is generated and order is saved, user is re-directed to the order confirmation page
+10. user recieves an email about the new order
-10. Navigate to orders
+11. Navigate to orders
-11. Input order number
+12. Input order number and email
-12. View order status
+13. View order status

 # Management Flow

 - Managers are the only ones with logins (through Firebase/static)
 - They can edit the values on the management page
+- create modify or delete discount codes
 - Use the order editor to update orders

-I hope this revised version is more readable and better formatted for your needs.
-Let me know if you need any further assistance!